 And there’s always Attention Restoration Meditations to help rest your mind and refresh you for the next task.
 You can find video meditations here and audio meditations on the beautiful meditation app, Aura – just look for the HeartWorks channel.

 Somatic Self-Compassion focuses on our whole bodymind to offer tools for self-soothing through the senses.
-It hacks what we know about the connection between our brain and the rest of our body to automatically settle our system, to make ourselves feel a sense of safeness from within rather than looking outside of ourselves.
-Stay tuned for more!
+It uses what we know about the connection between our brain and the rest of our body to automatically settle our system, to make ourselves feel a sense of safeness from within rather than looking outside of ourselves.